toddbranch/ECE383/datasheets/microblaze_tutorial.md

 ```

 ## Run & Debug Software

-This section will guide you through the process of downloading your code (.elf file) and hardware (.bit file) onto the FPGA.
+This section will guide you through the process of downloading your code (`.elf` file) and hardware (`.bit` file) onto the FPGA.
 You will even learn how to debug your code, including breakpoints and looking at registers/variable values, real-time on the FPGA hardware.

-1. Go to Xilinx Tools → Configure JTAG Settings
+1. Go to Xilinx Tools -> Configure JTAG Settings
 2. Under "Type," select "Digilent USB Cable" and then click "OK"

 3. Click the "Program FPGA" button
-4. Under the software configuration, choose the *.elf file that matches the name of your project.
+4. Under the software configuration, choose the `*.elf` file that matches the name of your project.
 Then click "Program"

 5. Once this process is complete, you can now open up your favorite serial terminal and see your characters echoed back from the FPGA.
 Congratulations!
 You have created your first embedded MicroBlaze FPGA system!
 6. If you need to debug your software code, you can click the  button, "Launch on Hardware", to get a full debug interface.
 From this debug window, you can step through the code, observe register/ variable values, set debug points, etcetera.
 [Note: When I did this in Xilinx 14.4, I needed to add a "Debug Configuration" of "Xilinx C/C++ ELF" in order to get the correct debug setup.
 I left all the default settings, and it worked correctly with the hardware.]